MinnPost/minnpost-wordpress/wp-content/plugins/advanced-access-manager/readme.txt

 11. Improve your website security

 == Changelog ==

+= 5.7 =
+* Added a huge innovation to the access control management - Access & Security Policy
+* Fixed the bug with updating extension versions

+= 5.6.1.1 =
+* Fixed the bug when website may crash when some extensions are really out-of-date

+= 5.6.1 =
+* Fixed the bug with caching
+* Fixed the bug with the way post type and taxonomies are registered with extensions
+* Turned on by default the ability to edit and delete capabilities

 = 5.6 =
 * Fixed the bug with encoding on Safari when gzip is enabled